Skip to content

 A Midday Pause with Jesus

-A gentle prayer guide to help you step away from the bustle of your day and reconnect with Jesus.
-Whether your morning has been smooth or scattered, this guide invites you to bring your whole self—your pace, your thoughts, your heart—into a few moments of quiet presence.
+A prayer guide to help you step away from the rush of your day and reconnect with Jesus at midday.
+Whether you need to reset, refocus, or simply be present, this guide invites you to bring your whole heart to prayer.

 Adoration